 Florida law provides several remedies such as filing a complaint with the Florida Department of Financial Services, initiating a lawsuit for breach of contract, or even seeking punitive damages in cases of egregious conduct by the insurance company.
 Remember, being informed and understanding your rights is the best defense against unfair insurance practices.
 Always consider consulting with a professional attorney if you feel your rights have been violated.

-$150,000 settlement for roof damage caused by wind
+$150,000 settlement for roof damage caused by wind.

 The Role Of Legal Representation In Home Insurance Claim Disputes